enter search term and/or author name

 Be positive in order to make the best impact; consider each paper in its best possible sense.
 Look for the most useful and interesting ideas.
 Try to make suggestions to the author that will make the paper as good as it can be, whether it is already wonderful or in great need of help.

 TOMACS aims at improving the reproducibility in modeling and simulation research.
-Therefore, please also check whether the paper (incl. the supplemental material) contains sufficiently information to understand and replicate the results presented in the paper (see the TOMACS reproducibility initiative).
+Therefore, please also check whether the paper (incl. the supplemental material) contains sufficiently information to understand and replicate the results presented in the paper (see the authors' guidelines for TOMACS reproducibility).